-My Favorite Kid Friendly Hikes in Acadia National Park
+My Favorite Easy Hikes in Acadia National Park

 3. Bar Island

 Other Popular Acadia Hikes

 There are many opinions as to which are the best hikes in Acadia.
 To me, the 5 best hikes in Acadia National Park are: Ocean Path, Bubble Rock, Beehive, Jordan Pond, and Bar Island.
 If you are planning on visiting Acadia National Park, these hikes below are some great options:

-What to do in Acadia National Park Besides Hike?
+What to do in Acadia National Park Beside Hike?

 There are plenty of things to do in Acadia National Park.
 Here are some options of what you can do that does not involve hiking.

 Where to Stay Near Acadia National Park

 I recommend staying in the nearby town of Bar Harbor Maine.
 Although Acadia National Park encompasses most of Mount Desert Island, there are not too many “cities” nearby.
 Bar Harbor’s proximity to Acadia National Park activities is the most convenient.
 We stayed at the Wonder View Inn (clean/simple accommodations, just off downtown and

 Among the best places to stay in Acadia National Park are AirBnB rentals (click here for $40 off your first stay).
 Acadia National Park campgrounds are another option – check the NPS site for more details on obtaining a spot.
 Camping near Acadia National Park is also another option – check out this camping guide.